Limits of Hodge structures via holonomic D-modules: Non-reduced case: Generalized eigenspace and the weight filtration

-with $[P] \mapsto [x_{p+1}x_{p+2}\cdots x_q P]$ where $r_1,r_2,...,r_p$ are the eigenvalues of $\nabla$ on $\sV$ and $r_{p+1}=r_{p+2}=\cdots=r_{q}=0$.
+with $[P] \mapsto [x_{p+1}x_{p+2}\cdots x_q P]$ where $r_1,r_2,\dots,r_p$ are the eigenvalues of $\nabla$ on $\sV$ and $r_{p+1}=r_{p+2}=\cdots=r_{q}=0$.
 Since

-is injective, by induction, it suffices to show that $\gr^F\cV\rightarrow \gr^F\cV^*$ is injective.
-Due to the complexes~\eqref{eq:vj} and~\eqref{eq:starvj} is filtered acyclic, the morphism on the associated graded modules works as, in the local representation,
+is injective, it suffices to show that $\gr^F\cV\to \gr^F\cV^*$ is injective by induction.
+Due to the complexes~\eqref{eq:vj} and~\eqref{eq:starvj} are filtered resolutions, the morphism on the associated graded modules corresponds to the map,